jness/monotool/README.md

-    lsp             Lists all project files found in the solution. lsa             Lists all artifacts files found in the project. copy            Copies all artifacts files found in the project to directory.
-    clean           Runs xbuild clean, this will delete all artifacts. restore         Run nuget restore on a solution file. xbuild          xbuild on a solution file.
+    lsp             Lists all project files found in the solution. lsa             Lists all artifacts files found in the project. clean           Runs xbuild clean, this will delete all artifacts. restore         Run nuget restore on a solution file. xbuild          Xbuilds on a solution file.
-    build           runs clean, nuget_restore, and xbuild.
-    archive         Archives all the artifacts file found in the project to directory.
+    build           Runs end to end build process. archive         Archives artifact files found in all projects to tarball. copy            Copies artifact files found in all projects to directory.
 ```

 ### Getting version